ealexandros/Car-Speed-Estimation/README.md

 At this state of the Project you can see the different level of speed of every car.
 You can also have some different settings.
 Those are:

-1. In particular you can have a prerecorded video or you can test it real-time.
+1. You can have a prerecorded video or you can test it real-time.
 2. You can draw the path of each car.
 3. You can save the edited video on the same folder.